 Don't drown in toxic smoke

-The `Don't Drown in Toxic Smoke' campaign encourages everyone to make sure that they test their smoke alarms every week as you are more than twice as likely to die in a house fire if you do not have a working smoke alarm.
+The `Don't Drown in Toxic Smoke' campaign encourages everyone to make sure they test their smoke alarms regularly as you are more than twice as likely to die in a house fire if you do not have a working smoke alarm.

 There are five key things that you can do to protect your home and family from fire: